 Some will also offer a bike fitting service.
 This is particularly important for road bikes, and will help fine tune the fit to ensure it’s personalised to you and as comfortable and efficient as it can be.

-Online-only sellers such as Canyon will take you through a guided set of measurements designed to ensure you get the right size.
+Online only sellers, such as Canyon, will take you through a guided set of measurements you need to take of your body, for example arm length, which are designed to ensure you get the right size.

 Do I need a women’s bike?

 Many women find that a women’s specific bike suits them well, while others get on fine with unisex frames.